fitbl4nk/bl4nk.kr/content/blog/WhiteHat Contest 2023 Quals - clip_board/index.md

 Since Full RELRO is applied, the GOT area is not writable, so between `0x555555558000` and `chunk_list` there's only `stdout` and `stdin`.

 Since we need to control RIP by modifying `stdout` or `stdin`, I searched for resources and found the FSOP technique.
 For the FSOP technique, I used the content summarized in [this post](../exploiting-fsop-in-glibc-2-35/).

-In the problem, we can freely allocate memory using the `AddClipboard()` function, and since the heap address was provided initially, I calculated the offset and wrote the payload as follows.
+In the challenge, we can freely allocate memory using the `AddClipboard()` function, and since the heap address was provided initially, I calculated the offset and wrote the payload as follows.

 ``` python
     # allocate wide_vtable